Cranberry Oatmeal Cookies

 Refrigerate for at least 30 minutes.

 Microwave on HIGH for 1 minute and 15 seconds.
-Carefully remove from microwave and cool on a rack.
+Cool on a wire rack.

 Repeat with second batch.